 chronic diseases exercise, chronic diseases, exercise, on heart rate recover, pulmonary, rehabilitation, restrictive lung disease.

-Physiotherapist at the Adventist University of São Paulo (Unasp) - SP, Physiotherapist at the Adventist University of São Paulo (Unasp) - SP, Physiotherapist and Professor at the Federal University of Pampa (Unipampa) - RS, Physical Education Teacher and Professor of master's degree in Health Promotion at the Adventist University of São Paulo, (Unasp) - SP, Physiotherapist and Professor at the Adventist University of São Paulo (Unasp) - SP, Physiotherapist, Coordinator of the Pulmonary Rehabilitation Center and Professor of the master's degree in Health Promotion at the Adventist University of São Paulo (Unasp) - SP
+University of São Paulo (Unasp), São Paulo, University of São Paulo (Unasp), São Paulo, Physiotherapist and Professor at the Federal University of Pampa (Unipampa), Bage, Health Promotion at the Adventist University of São Paulo, (Unasp) - SP, Adventist University of São Paulo (Unasp), São Paulo, The Pulmonary Rehabilitation Center Health Promotion at the Adventist University of São Paulo (Unasp) - São Paulo